docs-club/Apache-HttpComponents-Doc-Chinese-English-bilingual/HttpCore/HttpCore-Tutorial/1-Fundamentals/README.md

 #### 1.1.4.4.
 InputStreamEntity

-**_InputStreamEntity_** is a streamed, non-repeatable entity that obtains its content from an input stream.
+InputStreamEntity is a streamed, non-repeatable entity that obtains its content from an input stream.
 Construct it by supplying the input stream and the content length.
-Use the content length to limit the amount of data read from the **_java.io.InputStream_**.
+Use the content length to limit the amount of data read from the java.io.InputStream.
 If the length matches the content length available on the input stream, then all data will be sent.
 Alternatively, a negative content length will read all data from the input stream, which is the same as supplying the exact content length, so use the length to limit the amount of data to read.

 ```
 InputStream instream = getSomeInputStream();